BAFurtado/RealEstateDecision/README.md

 Obs2.
 There is no income tax deduction for mortgage interest paid

-*TODO: Equity, Savings when renting, Benefit of buying*
+Obs3.
+Taxes of 15% apply both in cash gains as well as increase in home values

-*TODO: Generalization, Sensitivity?*
+*TODO: Generalization, Sensitivity?, Present values*